Xilinx/PYNQ/docs/source/10_libraries_and_overlays.rst

 Python ``pynq`` Package Structure
 ---------------------------------
 All Pynq supplied python code is preloaded in the pynq Python package and is accessible at /home/xpp/pynq.
-This package is loaded from the Github repository and the latest version can always be installed from Pynq/python/pynq.
+This package is derived from the Github repository and the latest version can always be installed from ``<GitHub repository>/Pynq/python/pynq``.

 Pynq contains four main subpackages: ``board``, ``pmods``, ``audio``, and ``video``; a ``tests`` subpackage is for testing the user subpackages.
 Each of the five subpackages are described below.

-To learn more about Python package structuring, please refer to the `official python documentation <https://docs.python.org/3.5/tutorial/modules.html#packages>`_.
+To learn more about Python package structure, please refer to the `official python documentation <https://docs.python.org/3.5/tutorial/modules.html#packages>`_.

 board
 -----
-This folder contains libraries for peripherals available on the Zybo board: Buttons, Switches, LEDs.
+This folder contains libraries or python packages for peripherals available on the Zybo board: Buttons, Switches, and LEDs.
 For example the following code will turn on one of Zybo's LEDs:

 .. code-block:: python